 “The green tea bitch appears to be very innocent.
-She normally has shiny long hair, but if it is not long it is neat, straight, and parted in the middle.
+She normally has shiny long hair, but if it is not long, it is neat, straight, and parted in the middle.
 She has good looks, but is not exceptionally beautiful.
-She uses her eyes as her magic weapon- always looking at you with big bright eyes.
-She is especially energetic around her male friends, but somewhat dull around her girlfriends, complaining about how slim they look and how fat she is (although she is not, of course).
-She hardly eats and is drunk with hardly a sip of alcohol.
-She is overly dramatic during the night and complains about how hard and lonely her life is.
-She likes to take long walks and talk about the books she reads and the movies she sees- quite the lover of Chinese arts, literature and politics.
-Nevertheless, she keeps saying how dumb she is.
-All in all, the green tea bitch appears angelically innocent, harmless and pure, while she is anything but that: she is ambitious and would sell her soul for money.
+She uses her eyes as her magic weapon to look at men with big bright eyes.
+She is especially energetic around her male friends, but somewhat dull around her girlfriends, complaining about how slim they look and how fat she is (although she is not).
+She hardly eats and gets drunk without hardly a sip of alcohol.
+She is overly dramatic during the night, when she complains about how hard and lonely her life is.
+She likes to take long walks and talk about the books she reads and the movies she sees.
+She loves Chinese art, literature and politics.
+Despite her intelligence, she will repeat how dumb she is.
+The GTB appears angelically innocent, harmless and pure, while she is anything but that: she is ambitious and would sell her soul for money.”

-The ‘green tea bitch’ is one term amongst a string of new words that categorize different types of Chinese women.
-The ‘coffee bitch’ (咖啡婊) is mentioned on Weibo and message boards to describe high-end office ladies who constantly mix English with Chinese, always dress according to the latest fashion craze and love to photograph themselves in fancy restaurants or on sunny beaches.
+The green tea bitch is one amongst many terms categorizing different ‘types’ of Chinese women.
+The ‘coffee bitch’ (咖啡婊) is often mentioned on Weibo and other social media platforms to describe high-end office ladies who constantly mix English with Chinese, dress according to the latest fashion craze and love to take pictures of themselves in fancy restaurants or on sunny beaches.
 The ‘black tea bitch’ (红茶婊) is a promiscuous girl who smokes, drinks, and likes eyeliner and low-cut clothes that show her cleavage.
-The ‘milk tea bitch’ (奶茶婊) is the kind of woman who talks in a girlish voice and has extremely sweet looks, always kind to everyone around her; although this is only to attract men who will give her presents that she will kindly accept.
+The ‘milk tea bitch’ (奶茶婊) is the kind of woman who talks in a girlish voice and has extremely sweet looks.
+She is always kind to everyone around her, but only to attract men who will give her presents that she will kindly accept.

 The discussion of female identities is nothing new, but in recent years, it seems that the online social debate has taken a derogatory tone towards women.
 The green tea bitch phenomenon is just one of many examples.
 As reported by Women’s Voice, there are small signs of resistance, as women refuse to be categorized in these terms.
 Their message: “Not your tea, not your bitch!”
 It will take more protests like theirs to get the message across.
 For now, it is only a matter of time before the next something-bitch pops up.

-– by Manya Koetse, 2013
+– by Manya Koetse